timjackson/wadf/README.md

 ### wadf-httpd `<action>`

-For workstation-based development, controls the Apache HTTPD webserver running as the current user.
+For workstation-based development, controls the WADF Apache HTTPD webserver instance (and, if relevant, PHP-FPM instance) running as the current user.

 `<action>` is one of the following:
 - `start`: Start the webserver